LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

     Neo-->>Smith: Cancel Task Request

     %% Smith processes cancellation
-    Smith->>Smith: Update status = CANCELED
+    Smith->>Smith: Update state = CANCELED
 {/}

 In the following scenario, `Neo` sends a task to `Smith`.
 But what `Neo` doesn't know is that `Smith` is already very busy and will not be able to work on it.
-In that case, `Smith` will update the status to `REJECTED` and send a message to `Neo` explaining that he will not be able to work on the task.
+In that case, `Smith` will update the state to `REJECTED` and send a message to `Neo` explaining that he will not be able to work on the task.
 {#mermaid}
 sequenceDiagram
 autonumber